Can You Pay Off Your Mortgage At Renewal?

 When your mortgage is due for renewal, you don’t have to stay with your current lender.
 This may be a good opportunity to switch lenders, especially if you’re not happy with your current lender or you’re able to find a better deal elsewhere.

-When you renew your mortgage with another lender, you’re basically taking out a new mortgage with a new lender.
+When you renew your mortgage with another lender, you’re taking out a new mortgage with a new lender.
 The funds you receive from your new mortgage are used to pay off your existing mortgage with your previous lender.

 Before you transfer your mortgage to a new lender, be sure to consider the costs associated with doing so, such as the following: